Box dimension of generalized affine fractal interpolation functions (II): Introduction

 Fractal interpolation functions (FIFs) were introduced by Barnsley \cite{Bar86} in 1986.
 Basically, an FIF $f$ is a function which interpolates given data and its graph is the invariant set of an iterated function system (IFS).

-In the case that every map in the corresponding IFS is affine, the graph of the FIF $f$ is an self-affine set, and $f$ is usually called an self-affine FIF, or affine fractal function.
-There are many works on the self-affine FIFs, including theoretical analysis \cite{BRS20,BH89,WY13} and applications \cite{MaHa92,VDL94}.
-In particular, there are some works on the box dimension of the graphs of FIFs \cite{BaMa15,Bed89-ConAppr,Bed89-Nonlinearity,Fen08,JhaVer21,RSY09}.
-In \cite{JiangRuan}, the authors estimated the box dimension of generalized affine FIFs by the limits of the spectral radii of the so-called vertical scaling matrices.
+The generalized affine FIFs are an important class of FIFs.
+There are many works on these FIFs, including theoretical analysis \cite{All20,BRS20,BH89,CKV15,Dubuc18,WY13} and applications \cite{MaHa92,VDL94}.
+In particular, there are some works on the box dimension of the graphs of generalized affine FIFs \cite{BaMa15,Bed89-ConAppr,Bed89-Nonlinearity,Fen08,JhaVer21,RSY09}.
+In \cite{JiangRuan}, the authors introduced vertical scaling matrices.
+We also obtained the monotonicity of spectral radii and irreducibility of these matrices under certain conditions.
+Then we estimated the box dimension of generalized affine FIFs by the limits of the spectral radii of these matrices.

-In the present paper, we continue the study of the box dimension of generalized FIFs.
-On the one hand, we estimate the box dimension directly by the sum function of vertical scaling functions.
-On the other hand, we estimate the lower box dimension by vertical scaling matrices under weaker condition than that in \cite{JiangRuan}.
-We remark that the class of generalized FIFs in the present paper is more general than the setting in \cite{JiangRuan}, so that our results are applicable to some classical fractal functions, including the classical Weierstrass functions.
+In the present paper, we continue the study of vertical scaling matrices and the box dimension of generalized affine FIFs.
+Mainly, we prove the monotonicity of spectral radii of vertical scaling matrices without additional assumptions, and obtain the irreducibility of vertical scaling matrices under weaker conditions than that in \cite{JiangRuan}.
+By using these results, we estimate the box dimension by the limits of vertical scaling matrices under weaker conditions.
+We also estimate the box dimension directly by the sum function of vertical scaling functions.
+We remark that the class of generalized affine FIFs in the present paper is more general than the setting in \cite{JiangRuan}, so that our results are applicable to some classical fractal functions, including the classical Weierstrass functions.

 The paper is organized as follows.
-In section~2, we provide some basic definitions and properties.
-We also present main results in this section.
-In Section~3, we estimate the box dimension of general FIFs by the sum function of the vertical scaling functions.
-In section 4, we study the monotonicity and irreducibility of radii of vertical scaling matrices.
-By using these results, in Section~5, we estimate the box dimension of generalized affine FIFs by the limits of radii of vertical scaling matrices under certain conditions.
-In Section~6, we apply our results to study the box dimension of a generalized Weierstrass-type function.
+In section~2, we recall some basic definitions and present main results.
+In section 3, we study the monotonicity of spectral radii and irreducibility of vertical scaling matrices.
+By using these results, in section~4, we estimate the box dimension of generalized affine FIFs by the limits of radii of vertical scaling matrices under certain conditions.
+In section~5, we estimate the box dimension of generalized affine FIFs by the sum function of the vertical scaling functions.
+In section~6, we apply our results to study the box dimension of a generalized Weierstrass-type function, and make some further remarks.